633 W 5th Street #2890

 What are the Best Defenses for the Structure Controller?

-- A trespasser is a person who goes upon the premises of another for his or her purposes.
-So there was no express or implied invitation, and not in the performance of any duty to the owner.
+A trespasser is a person who goes upon the premises of another for his or her purposes.
+There was no express or implied invitation, and not in the performance of any duty to the owner.

-Traditionally it was unnecessary for defendants to establish that trespassers had unlawful intent.
+Traditionally defendants didn’t have to establish that trespassers had unlawful intent.
 The only exception was that if the owner was actively negligent.
 But this rule got abolished under the Rowland v.
 Christian case (69 Cal.
 2d 108 (1968).)

 Want to Learn More From a Real Lawyer?